 The Access to Information and Privacy (ATIP) unit is under the Director, Strategic and Corporate Services, who acts on behalf of the Chairperson of the Board to oversee the administration of the Access to Information Act.

-The Board's ATIP unit positions include a Deputy Coordinator, a Coordinator, and Senior ATIP Officer.
+The Board's ATIP unit positions include a Coordinator, a Senior ATIP Officer and an ATIP Clerk.

 The Board has full responsibility for the administration of the Access to Information Act.

 Duties of the ATIP unit include: